 (b) The replacement position shall involve oversight, quality control, or complementary work related to the AI systems that perform the work previously done by the deceased worker.

-(c) This requirement ensures continued employment circulation and economic activity even as penalties equal to two years of the required salary.
+(c) This requirement ensures continued employment circulation and economic activity even as

 AI takes over specific tasks.